kennansalisbury/scrabble_scramble/README.md

 * Researched Dictionary APIs and Drag & Drop functionality resources - to confirm these would be a doable part of my project.
 * Added high level pseudocode/comments into my Javascript files for the initial flow of the game.
 * Worked through logic step by step as the player would go through the game
-* Added timer at the end as a semi-"stretch" goal
+* Added timer interval and sounds at the end once game was playable
+* Worked on DRY-ing my code as much as possible

 ## UNSOLVED PROBLEMS

 I would like to eventually create a final product that functions more like a Scrabble game, where players have multiple turns and play off of each other's tiles until tiles are depleted.
 What I realized would be too much for me to figure out in 1 week is the logic behind reading what tiles have been played in the context of the board and tiles around them - horizontally and vertically.

+I also think the dictionary API needs a few more parameters than I set because it allows a lot of things through that aren't necessarily standard words.
+I removed abbreivations and names, but eventually would like to tighten this even more.